tompittson/katacoda-scenarios/container-process-entrypoint-cmd/intro.md

 In this scenario, you will look at how processes are isolated in containers, the importance of PID 1, and how to define the starting process correctly.
-The steps will also some common pitfalls and the problems these can cause.
+The steps will also highlight some common pitfalls and the problems they can cause.